-- Closure of Left Turn from 99E to Tuwmater Drive - Addition of a path to the existing VFW driveway from the trail alignment. - Improved safety for crossing of South 2nd - Reduced speed limits, traffic calming designs, and street markings within the Canemah Historic District to create a safer shared street.
+- Closure of Left Turn from 99E to Tuwmater Drive - Potential relocation of VFW parking lot vehicular access to separate the driveway from the trail alignment. - New crossing at South 2nd and Tumwater - Reduced speed limits, traffic calming designs, and street markings within the Canemah Historic District to create a safer shared street.
 Due to the historic designation, it is not appropriate to add sidewalks, curbs, and gutters within Canemah.